-While the price is somewhat steep at approximately $300-$320 on Amazon, the product is made by an extremely reputable company with great versatility of use and lightweight, easy to carry features.
+The product is made by an extremely reputable company with great versatility of use and lightweight, easy to carry features.

 The product is only intended for summer use, and if you are a hiker or mountaineering fanatic who enjoys braving cold conditions, it is perhaps not the best buy, especially considering that the bag is on the upper end of the price range.

 However, if quality and a lifelong warranty appeal to you, buying this product and using it in the colder months as an extra throw to accompany you, this product can be very valuable.

 Choosing the best sleeping bag depends on your budget and what type of trips you find yourself most often taking.
 Regardless of which of these sleeping bags appeal most to you, they are all backed by good manufacturers who are known for producing high-quality gear and offer decent warranties.

 The differences do not lie in the quality or the promises made by the manufacturer, they lie in the small individual features that make each sleeping unique and individual.